 The challenge of adopting NZ IFRS 15 cannot be underestimated.
 The standard will change the pattern of revenue recognition for most entities.
 In a significant number of cases, adoption of NZ IFRS 15 will result in the recognition of revenue in a pattern that does not correspond to the amount invoiced to the customer.

 Changes to processes and systems may be required so that the accounting system can recognise revenue in accordance with NZ IFRS 15 rather than when invoiced to the customer.

 The introduction and ongoing compliance with NZ IFRS 15 requires coordination between an entity’s sales team, the accounting team and those responsible for business systems and processes, requiring detailed analysis of sales contracts and any modifications to those contracts.

 The mandatory adoption of NZ IFRS 16 is one year later than NZ IFRS 9 and 15.
 However, entities should consider whether to early adopt the standard and have one ‘big bang’ in 2018 to provide a stable reporting platform going forward.

 The accounting headlines of applying NZ IFRS 16 are:

 - There is no such thing as rental expense

-- All leases come on balance sheet
+- All leases come on balance sheet/statement of financial position

 - An entity’s net current assets will decrease, and